 Step 2: Double-click the PowerPoint presentation in Windows Explorer.
 Drag the corrupt file to the PowerPoint program file or POWERPNT.EXE.

 Step 3: Now open the file by using one of the PowerPoint Viewers.

 Different program: Try to open the presentation file in a different program.
 You can try to open it in MS Word.
 If the file gets opened, you can recover at least the text part of the file.
 Other than MS Word, you can also try to open the file in OpenOffice Impress.
 OpenOffice Impress supports MS PowerPoint presentation files and can open them with ease.

 Microsoft users can also read this post Few Easy Tips & Tricks to Repair Excel File Manually

 Professional Solution to Repair PowerPoint Presentation

 If the manual tricks fail or don’t work, you must consider using a professional recovery software.
-There are many software companies in the market which provide third-party utilities to repair PowerPoint presentations.
+There are many software companies in the market which provide third-party utilities to repair PowerPoint presentation.
 SysInfoTools Software is one of them and highly popular in the field of data recovery and email management.
-It provides PPT Recovery and PPTX Recovery tools to repair PowerPoint files saved with PPT and PPTX extensions respectively.
+It provides PPT Recovery and PPTX Recovery tools to repair PowerPoint presentation files saved with PPT and PPTX extensions respectively.
 You must download free demo versions of these software tools so that you can check the preview of recovered data before saving them.